We like the idea that people almost cannot take what they see because I want to see such a film.

 Still reeling after their mother Laura (Alicia Silverstone) takes her own life, teenaged Aidan (Jaeden Lieberher) and his younger sister Mia (Lia McHugh) stubbornly reject their newly separated dad Richard’s (Richard Armitage) curious new fiancée, Grace (Riley Keough), a much younger flame who they blame for their mom’s devastation and the interloper in a collapsed family unit.
 Doing his best to forge a new path out of fragments and reverse the kids’ deep seeded resentment for their soon-to-be stepmom, Richard insists the disharmonious tribe head up to the family’s remote cabin in the mountains for some compulsory holiday cheer.
 However, when he gets called back into work, Aidan and Mia are none too thrilled to be left alone with Grace in the titular lodge.
 The reluctant children have no choice but to go along, but that doesn’t mean they have to play nice.
 The kiddos ignore supper calls.
 Knocks on doors go unanswered.
 In dad’s absence, things are chilly and they get much more literally so once a winter blizzard buffets the house in white and further seals them in.
 Then just as the youngsters appear to be warming, or at least thawing, to her presence, a foreboding cocktail of events—the power goes out, the provisions go missing—unearth Grace’s personal demons as she secretly pops pills to keep herself mentally upright.
 A steady exercise in claustrophobia, Franz and Fiala’s slow-boil plot swerves towards a full-circle payoff that comes with the film’s disturbing and totally unpredictable conclusion.

-The Lodge world premiered at this year’s Sundance Film Festival.
+The Lodge world premiered at the 2019 Sundance Film Festival.

 You occupy a super rare space as an aunt/nephew filmmaking duo.
 I actually don’t have other examples of that.